AESTHETIC CARE, APPROACHED WITH INTENTION

-Dr. Bret Burgess is a doctor trained in the UK, who earned his medical degree from the University of Leeds in 2010.
-With over 8 years of experience in Surgery, his subspecialties include Plastic Surgery and, more recently, General and Trauma Surgery.
-Additionally, he holds a BSc degree with first-class honors in Medical Anatomy, focusing on facial nerve anatomy and dissection.
+Dr Bret Burgess is a UK-trained medical practitioner who obtained his medical degree from the University of Leeds in 2010.
+He also holds a Bachelor of Science with First Class Honours in Medical Anatomy, with a focus on facial anatomy and dissection.

 Explore Common Concerns